jonipsaro/academic-kickstart/content/post/pymol/index.md

 ```

 <ol start='4'>
-  <li>Distances and angles can be measured using the Measurement Wizard.
-The Wizard can be found under <code>Wizard >> Measurement</code>.
+  <li>Distances and angles can be measured using the measurement wizard.
+The wizard can be found under <code>Wizard >> Measurement</code>.
     <ol type='a'>
       <li>To measure distances, you will simply need to click each atom.
 After clicking the second atom, a dashed line and distance (in Angstroms) will appear.</li>
-      <li>To measure angles, you will need to first change the measurement mode from Distances to Angles in the lower right corner of the internal GUI.
+      <li>To measure angles, you will need to first change the measurement mode from <code>Distances</code> to <code>Angles</code> in the lower right corner of the internal GUI.
 Then click on three atoms.
 The angle will be displayed.</li>
     </ol>
   </li>

   <li>Other useful display features:
     <ol type='a'>
-      <li>Electrostatics can be generated using the Action button for an object.
+      <li>Electrostatics can be generated using the <code>Action</code> button for an object.
 Simply click <code>Action >> generate >> vacuum electrostatics</code>.
 Note that these are rather quick-and-dirty (i.e. not publishable) but can give a nice approximation of the electrostatic surface.
 For a publishable electrostatic surface, plug-ins are required such as APBS.</li>
-      <li>Symmetry-related molecules can also be generated using the action button.
+      <li>Symmetry-related molecules can also be generated using the <code>Action</code> button.
 This is particularly useful if a molecule adopts a symmetric structure that is coincident with a crystallographic axis.
-Simply click <code>Action >> generate >> symmetry mates</code> and select a distance  (5 Å is usually good enough).
+Click <code>Action >> generate >> symmetry mates</code> and select a distance  (5 Å is usually good enough).
 You can then hide the molecules that you are not interested in (or delete them altogether)</li>
     </ol>
   </li>

   <li>Alignment
     <ol type='a'>
       <li>One of the most useful features that PyMOL boasts is a native three-dimensional alignment algorithm.</li>
-      <li>Alignment of two objects can be performed simply using the align -or- super commands line command.</li>
+      <li>Alignment of two objects can be performed simply using the <code>align</code> -or- <code>super</code> command line commands.</li>
       <li>Note that alignments can be performed between entire structure depositions, specific chains, or even selected residues.
-Simply define your selection (described above), name them, and use the align command to superpose one molecule onto the other.</li>
+Define your selection (described above), name them, and use the align command to superpose one molecule onto the other.</li>
     </ol>
   </li>
 </ol>